Some days your sciatic nerve pain may be just a dull ache. Other days sciatic pain is constant, sharp and has you looking everywhere for relief.

 Acupuncture for sciatica

 During acupuncture, a trained specialist places extremely thin needles in different places and at varying depths that are believed to provide pain relief to specific areas of the body.
-Acupuncture works for most people who try it.
+Acupuncture works for many people who try it.

 Acupuncture may work for sciatica by: